zyyjjj/CS-6241/README.md

 Files for CS 6241 Numerical Methods for Data Science

-Spring 2020, Cornell University, taught by Austin Benson
+taught by Austin Benson, Spring 2020, Cornell University